my name is audrée

 ability to move through life and obstacles with grace, intuition and sensitivity, and the raven—a symbol of mystery, secrets, and spiritual rebirth.
 I feel a deep connection to formless figures, embodying both freedom and loneliness.
 I have a strong desire to explore the concept of portals and passages across times and dimensions by intuitively creating windows that examine elements of the previously created layers while covering others.
 These openings allow the viewer to wander through the painting and discover something new yet profoundly familiar every time he/she looks at it.

 I pay tribute to nature in every painting.
 Its omnipresence is a reassuring reminder that hope, beauty, and benevolence continuously surround and embrace us.
 It is my way of escape from suffering, and is the heartbeat of my work.

-I absorb my inspiration from many areas: fantasy stories, anime movies, folklore and legends, and Islamic art.
+I absorb my inspiration from many areas: fantasy stories, anime movies, folklore and legends.
 Similarly, nostalgia, vulnerability and melancholy are engines for my creativity.
 Although my style of work cannot fit into one specific style, it falls somewhere between post-impressionism and expressionism.
-I admire the art of Golnaz Afraz, Flora Bowley, Hilda af Klint, Olga Barantseva, Alfred Pellan and Marc Chagall.
+I admire the art of Golnaz Afraz, Flora Bowley, Hilma af Klint, Alfred Pellan and Marc Chagall.